Domino makes it easy to collaborate on projects, and share project outputs.

 If your project is publicly visible, there is an additional option to "allow runs by anonymous users".
 This will allow users to start runs even if they don't have a Domino account.
 Runs started by anonymous users will show up as being started by the project owner.

-Warning.
 Allowing anyone to run your code can be dangerous.
-Be careful granting this level of access, and make sure to think through any information you may be revealing, e.g., environment variables you have set in your project.
+Be careful granting this level of access, and make sure to think through any information you may be revealing, such as environment variables you have set in your project that contain bearer tokens, API keys, or passwords.

-The owner of a project can set different access levels for collaborators.
+The owner of a project can set different access levels for collaborators from the Collaborators and permissions panel.

-- Results Consumers can read files and access published apps.
+- Results Consumers can only read files and access published apps.

 - Project Importers can import the project, but otherwise cannot access it.

-- Only the Owner can archive a project or change its hardware
+- Only the Owner can archive a project, change the owner, change collaborator types, set automatic workspace shutdown times, or change the project default hardware tier or environment.

 |Permissions||Project Importer||Launcher User||Results Consumer||Contributor||Owner|